yilingu0094/yilingu0094.github.io/_teaching/2015-spring-teaching-2.md

 + In this workshop, I mainly taught the basic rules and insights of this competition, concepts and theory of operation management, strategic data-driven decision making, decision model building, the application of basic machine learning tools on data mining, etc.

-+ As the workshop instructor, I held the workshop for 2 years (once a week), and successfully educated and trained over 600 students.
-Among all the students, one group of students won the world champion title, 12 groups participated the national final and won the first prize, and 46 groups won the second prize.
++ As the workshop instructor, I held the workshop for <span style="color:DarkGoldenRod">2</span> years (once a week), and successfully educated and trained over <span style="color:DarkGoldenRod">600</span> students.
+Among all the students, one group of students won the <span style="color:DarkGoldenRod">world champion</span> title, <span style="color:DarkGoldenRod">12</span> groups participated the national final and won the first prize, and <span style="color:DarkGoldenRod">46</span> groups won the second prize.

 **Schedule & Content:**